 The date of birth calendar was a real pain to use, giving me another reason to think this site hasn't been updated in a while…

-What I don't like so much is the fact you're giving Survey Squad a mass of information about yourself for free and I know that some of the more unscrupulous paid survey sites who make the vast majority of their money by sending you spam emails when they know your car insurance is up for renewal for example.
+What I don't like so much is the fact you're giving Survey Squad a mass of information about yourself for free and I know that some of the more unscrupulous paid survey sites make the vast majority of their money sending spam emails when they know your car insurance is up for renewal for example.

-They ask you for your home phone, work phone and mobile numbers which always makes me slightly nervous as it puts you at risk of getting cold-called by companies this site has sold your information to.
+They ask you for your home phone, work phone and mobile numbers which always makes me nervous as it puts you at risk of getting cold-called by companies this site has sold your information to.

 At this point I'm not saying whether or not Survey Squad is legit, I'm just saying it opens you up to the risk of unsolicited sales calls.

 Once you've reached the member's area you're told to be on the lookout for email invites dropping into your inbox.

 Survey Squad score a not so impressive 2.1 stars out of a possible 5-star rating on SurveyPolice.com, with a handful of issues coming up time and again.